blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 ![Alt text](image-42.png)

-Then we continue to play with the sizes .
+Then we continue to play with the sizes.

-Finally 1523 X 1523 is OK () but still not ok.. for gimp but no problem)
+Finally 1523 X 1523 is OK () but still not ok...for gimp but no problem...

 ![Alt text](image-43.png)

 An then, behold, finally we get the FLAG !! (logically with height=37=0x25, all is OK)

 ![Alt text](image-44.png)